About bushfire-prone land

 - Fire Management Consultants This document is a list of consultants who believe they have the ability to provide advice on fire management and planning issues.
 They are not accredited or vetted by the RFS.

-- Bushfire-Prone Land Mapping Guideline for Councils This guide provides councils with details for mapping bushfire prone land as required under the Rural Fires and Environmental Assessment Amendment Act 2002.
+- Bushfire-Prone Land Mapping Guideline for Councils This guide provides councils with details for mapping bushfire prone land.